-In Our Care: "Woodward State Hospital
+In Our Care: "Woodward State Hospital and School"

 (Voiceover) The newspaper said "Help wanted."
 You're qualified, but the employment manager said "No," because although you are qualified, you're epileptic.
 People are…(Missing audio) and so another good job is gone.

 Ray Stewart: Otherwise normal people who are subject to epileptic seizures are faced with a tremendous problem.
 These seizures vary in intensity from person to person, and the resulting social and economic problems vary accordingly.